dezem/SAK/SAK_32bit/liesmich_readme.txt

 Beta v0.7.3: (22.11.2019)
 - Changes for Update XCI with game update + dlc's (multiselect possible)

+Beta v0.7.3.1: (02.12.2019)
+- Small fix at extract saves
+- hactoolnet update to new version 0.7.0
+- NSC_BUILDER (only squirrel.exe) update to new version 0.96d

 ********************************************************************************************************************************
 *** Put Switch Army Knife into operation